Symmetric noncrossing partitions of an annulus with double points: Affine type

 \subsection{Symmetric noncrossing partitions of an annulus with one double point}

 We now introduce the combinatorial model for $[1,c]^B_{T\cup L}$ and $[1,c]_T$.
-As in Section~\ref{nc D sec}, the definitions and basic results on noncrossing partitions can be seen as a special case of definitions and results in \cite[Section~3]{surfnc}.
+As in Section~\ref{nc D sec}, the definitions and basic results on noncrossing partitions are a special case of definitions and results in \cite[Section~3]{surfnc}.

 In Section~\ref{aff sing sec}, we encoded a choice of Coxeter element $c$ of $\Stildeses$ as a choice of whether $\pm(n-1)$ or $\pm(n-2)$ are the bottom double points and a choice, for the remaining elements $i\in\set{1,\ldots(n-1)}$, of whether $i$ or $-i$ is outer.
 For some fixed~$c$, let $B$ be the annulus with one double point with these numbered points and let~$\phi$ be the symmetry (which also exchanges two bottom double points).
+The symmetry $\phi$ also has a second fixed point in $B$, besides the bottom double points, corresponding to the top double points in the type-$\afftype{D}$ model.
+We refer to this as the ``non-double fixed point'' of $\phi$.

 \begin{remark}[Projecting to the Coxeter plane] One can prove the type-$\afftype{B}$ analog of Theorem~\ref{d orb proj} by similar arguments and thereby see how the symmetric annulus~$B$ with one double point arises naturally by projecting $\set{\e_i:\,i\in\integers,\,i\not\equiv0\mod{n}}$ (an orbit of the action of $\Stildeses$ on $V$) to the Coxeter plane in $V^*$.
 We omit the details. \end{remark}